All they’ll see is the glow when you’re done.

 If you’re thinking, “Sober sex—WTF?” you’re not alone.
 The idea of sober sex can be terrifying, especially if drinking or using was always a part of intimacy.
 It’s normal to feel vulnerable or awkward.
 You may even silently declare yourself a born-again virgin.
 Embrace the chance to have a second first time.
 Many people find that sober sex is more connected, present, and exciting.
 When you’re sober, every sensation is heightened.
 Don’t be surprised if the best sex of your life is still to come.

-For those who have experienced sexual harm during their time drinking or using, trauma-informed sex therapy is an excellent resource for helping to gently reconnect with your body, rediscover your own agency, and open up to new possibilities for pleasure.
+For those who have experienced sexual harm during their time drinking or using, trauma informed sex therapy is an excellent resource for helping to gently reconnect with your body, rediscover your own agency, and open up to new possibilities for pleasure.

-AA is one path to recovery, but it’s not the only one.
+Alcoholics Anonymous is one path to recovery, but it’s not the only one.
 For those with trauma histories, group settings can feel unsafe or potentially triggering.
 Many people find that the personal care they receive in individual therapy is more private and contained.
 In a moment that often involves shedding old personas and can feel incredibly raw, what matters most is finding what works best for you.

 If you’re an extrovert who thrives in social settings, AA can be an excellent resource for connecting with a new community where shared histories can normalize and validate your experience.
 For those who are by nature more inward, reflective, or empathic, group settings can feel dysregulating.
 The most important thing is that you don’t drink or use.
 How you achieve that is highly personal.